 In this post, we’ll learn how machine learning can be deployed to predict CLV.
-CLV is a customer’s past value plus their predicted future value.
+Customer Lifetime Value CLV is a customer’s past value plus their predicted future value.
 Predictive CLV is to calculate how much value a user will bring to the business in the future.

 Machine learning (ML), a subset of AI, combines algorithms and statistics to do a specific job without human supervision.
 It does so by finding patterns inside the big data sets.
-ML is a huge asset today while predicting CLV.
+ML is a huge asset today while predicting CLV (Customer Lifetime Value).

-Predictive CLV aims to model the purchasing conduct of buyers to infer what their actions in the future will be.
+Predictive CLV (Customer Lifetime Value) aims to model the purchasing conduct of buyers to infer what their actions in the future will be.

 For this, ML models are a suitable alternative to probabilistic models because they can use more features.
 Probabilistic models are a class of models where parameters are fitted to the data by training the model with theoretical gradient descent.